Media ownership in Colombia: Luis Carlos Sarmiento Angulo

 Sarmiento owns Casa Editorial El Tiempo, which controls more than 25 print and broadcast media outlets. such as El Tiempo, one of the largest national newspapers, the ADN newspapers in regional cities, and CityTv.

 Some other news outlets, like La Silla Vacía, have been critical of Sarmiento's role in the news industry.– particularly its coverage of political and economic issues.
 In 2011, La Silla Vacía outlined a number of conflicts of interest for the media group in covering Sarmiento's wide-ranging business holdings.

-In the words of Revista Semana’s columnist María Jimena Duzán, “there is practically no sector (banking, mining industry, construction, etc) in which Grupo Sarmiento doesn’t have an economic interest”.
+In the words of Revista Semana’s columnist María Jimena Duzán, “there is practically no sector (banking, mining industry, construction, etc.) in which Grupo Sarmiento doesn’t have an economic interest”.

 La Silla Vacía gave some examples of El Tiempo's potential conflicts, especially regarding Grupo Aval, Sarmiento's bank holding company.
-On several occasions El Tiempo has dedicated excessive coverage to news about the company, making the distinction between journalism and advertisement seem invisible, according to La Silla Vacia.
+On several occasions, El Tiempo has dedicated excessive coverage to news about the company, making the distinction between journalism and advertisement seem invisible, according to La Silla Vacia.

 Carlos Ardila Lülle

 Carlos Ardila Lülle is also on the list of Colombia's wealthiest people.
 His holding company, Organización Ardila Lülle, controls about 50 companies in agricultural, industrial, communications, finance, insurance, real-estate and automobiles.
 One of the most important is the country's biggest sugar refinery, Incauca, and beverage company Postobon.
 In the media sector he's the owner of Colombian biggest broadcast station, Cadena RCN Radio and the TV channel with the greatest audience share, Canal RCN.

 His relationships with political actors are well known.
-Ardila Lülle's son is part of board of directors of Organización Ardila Lülle and was also the Colombian ambassador to Spain between 1998 and 2001.
+Ardila Lülle's son is part of the board of directors of Organización Ardila Lülle and was also the Colombian ambassador to Spain between 1998 and 2001.
 Some independent media, like La Silla Vacía, attributed this appointment as payback for RCN's support of Andrés Pastrana’s presidential campaign.